scottlamb/moonfire-nvr/design/time.md

 upper bound on when the frame was generated.
 The difference is the sum of the following items:

 *   H.264 encoding
 *   buffering on the camera (particularly when starting the stream—some cameras apparently send frames that were captured before the RTSP session was established)
 *   network transmission time

-These values may produce some jitter, so the local frame time is not directly used to calculate frame durations.
-Instead, they are primarily taken from differences in RTP timestamps from one frame to the next.
-During the first segment of video, these RTP timestamp differences are used directly, without correcting for incorrect camera frequency.
-At the design limit of 500 ppm camera frequency error, and an upper bound of two minutes of recording for the initial segment (explained below), this causes a maximum of 60 milliseconds of error.

-The _local start time_ of a segment is calculated when ending it.
+The _local start time_ of a recording is calculated when ending it.
 It's defined as the minimum for all frames of the local frame time minus the duration of all previous frames.
 If there are many frames, this means neither initial buffering nor spikes of delay in H.264 encoding or network transmission cause the local start time to become inaccurate.
 The least delayed frame wins.

-The first segment either ends with the RTSP session (due to error/shutdown) or on rotation.
-In the former case, there may not be many samples to use in calculating the local start time; accuracy may suffer but the system degrades gracefully.
-Rotation doesn't happen until the second time the rotation offset is passed, so rotation happens after 1–2 minutes rather than 0–1 minutes to maximize accuracy.
+The start time of a recording is calculated as follows:

-The _start time_ of the first segment is its local start time.
-The start time of following segments is the end time of the previous segment.
+*   For the first recording in a *run*: the start time is the local start time.
+*   For subsequent recordings: the start time is the end time of the previous recording.

-The duration of following segments is adjusted to compensate for camera frequency error, assuming the NVR clock's frequency is more trustworthy.
-This is done as follows.
-The _local duration_ of segment _i_ is calculated as the local start time of segment _i+1_ minus the local start time of segment _i_.
-The _cumulative error_ as of segment _i_ is defined as the local duration of all previous segments minus the duration of all previous segments.
-The duration of segment _i_ should be adjusted by up to 500 ppm to eliminate cumulative error.
-(For a one-minute segment, this is 0.3 ms, or 27 90kHz units.)
-This correction should be spread out across the segment to minimize jitter.
+The *media duration* of video and audio samples is simply taken from the RTSP timestamps.
+For video, this is superior to the local frame time because the latter is vulnerable to jitter.
+For audio, this is the only realistic option;
+it's infeasible to adjust the duration of audio samples.

+The media duration of recordings and runs are simply taken from the media durations of the samples they contain.

+Over a long run, the start time plus the media duration may drift significantly from the actual time samples were recorded because of inaccuracies in the camera's clock.
+Therefore, Moonfire NVR also calculates a *wall duration* of recordings which more closely matches the NVR's clock.
+It is calculated as follows:

+*   For the first recording in a run: the wall duration is the media duration.
+    At the design limit of 500 ppm camera frequency error and an upper bound of two minutes duration for the initial recording, this causes a maximum of 60 milliseconds of error.
+*   For subsequent recordings, the wall duration is the media duration adjusted by up to 500 ppm to reduce differences between the "local start time" and the start time, as follows:
+    ```
+    limit = media_duration / 2000
+    wall_duration = media_duration + clamp(local_start - start, -limit, +limit)
+    ```
+    Note that for a 1-minute recording, 500 ppm is 0.3 ms, or 27 90kHz units.

-Each segment's local start time is also stored in the database as a delta to the segment's start time.
-These stored values aren't  for normal system operation but may be handy in understanding and correcting errors.
+Each recording's local start time is also stored in the database as a delta to the recording's start time.
+These stored values aren't used for normal system operation but may be handy in understanding and correcting errors.

 ## Caveats